mifi/lossless-cut/README.md

 - View technical data about all streams
 - Timeline zoom and frame/keyframe jumping for accurate cutting around keyframes
 - Saves per project cut segments to project file
-- View ffmpeg last command log so you can modify and re-run recent commands on the command line
+- View FFmpeg last command log so you can modify and re-run recent commands on the command line
 - Undo/redo
 - Give labels to cut segments
 - View segment details, export/import cut segments as CSV